12mre1/geocodR/README.md

 5. [Future Work](#Future-Work)

 ## Installation Instructions
 The package is designed to work in R or RStudio (I am personally a big fan of the latter).
 If you do not have R, you can download it [here](https://www.r-project.org/), and RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/).
 Both are free.
+You'll need the `devtools` package to install other packages from GitHub.

 Once you open R or RStudio, type the following into the console to install the package:
 ```
+install.packages('devtools')
 devtools::install_github('12mre1/geocodr', build_vignettes = TRUE)
 ```